counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 The core concepts are agnostic to the underlying interface that a state channels application might implement.
 A future version of the `AppRegistry` might support other types of state channel architectures such as [Force Move Games](https://github.com/magmo/force-move-games), for example.

-**Can a resolution be part of the application state itself?**
+**Can an outcome be part of the application state itself?**

 From a conceptual point of view, we think it is important to separate these two concepts.
 However, from an engineering point of view it can be more efficient to group the two together in a single state object.
-To be specific, if the resolution of an off-chain application is a agnostic to blockchain state (i.e., `pure`) operation on the state of the application, then it is safe to group the two together.
-However, if the resolution has a dependancy on an external contract or the block number (i.e., a `view` function) then the resolution _must_ be separately resolved.
+To be specific, if the outcome of an off-chain application is a agnostic to blockchain state (i.e., `pure`) operation on the state of the application, then it is safe to group the two together.
+However, if the outcome has a dependancy on an external contract or the block number (i.e., a `view` function) then the outcome _must_ be separately computed at a later time on-chain.

-**Can participants unanimously resolve an on-chain challenge?**
+**Can participants sign new state off-chain during an on-chain challenge?**

 It is possible that an application may have a challenge initiated on-chain and then have some state updated correctly off-chain.
 This would likely only occur in the case of a software error, but nonetheless it is possible.
 In the case of a state machine progression then there is a uniquely non-fault-attributable scenario that can occur: